print-Eruki/OOP_Project/README.md

 # OOP_Project
-Introductory project created to study the four pillars of OOP
+Introductory project created to study the four pillars of OOP: Abstraction, Encapsulation, Inheritance and Polymorphism.